JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: if i press new
 NS: in the texture node
-NS: i can make a new immage
+NS: i can make a new image

 JR: yes. blank?

 NS: [https://gyazo.com/1b086690bb289a97abfbbc36a2135ade](https://gyazo.com/1b086690bb289a97abfbbc36a2135ade)
 NS: call it maybe normal map
 NS: you can rename it anytime
-NS: should ba ablank black inage
+NS: should be a blank black image

 JR: and alpha on

-NS: alfa off
+NS: alpha off
 NS: only 3 channels
-NS: rgb
+NS: RGB
 NS: you can display it in the picture display panel
-NS: by findign it si the list
+NS: by finding it in the list
 NS: see it is a black square

 JR: wait please
 JR: your picture showed alpha on

 NS: Yes doesn't matter
-NS: THe real thign is alfa off
+NS: THe real thing is alpha off
-NS: Normal map dont have alfa channels
+NS: Normal map doesn't have alpha channels

 JR: ok so anyway i get a black thing by opening the normal map on the left